Gulluth/SIGIL/apps/learn-sigil/docs/project-goals.md

 - **View**: Toggle Line Numbers, Theme Selection, Font Size
 - **Help**: Learn SIGIL, Keyboard Shortcuts, About

+### Drag and Drop
+Yaml and Cartridges can be loaded with drag-and-drop.
+- **Drop zone visual feedback**
+- Loading multiple YAML files opens a new tab for each
+- Silently ignores non-yaml and sigil cartridges

 ### Application Settings
 Replace localStorage with native preferences:
 ```typescript